portlandcodeschool/ruby-on-rails-2013Q3/capstone/capstone_plan.md

 At the end of the course, we will show off our completed projects to classmates, technical advisors, friends and invited guests.
 All project teams must have a working web application to demonstrate, a short, non-verbal (no bullet points!) marketing deck, and a completed project web site to support their presentation.

 There will be checkups at all technical reviews and a dress rehearsal for these presentations.
-After graduation, tudents will be encouraged to present their projects at a Tuesday night Hack & Help session.l
+After graduation, students will be encouraged to present their projects at a Tuesday night Hack & Help session.

 <hr />
 Copyright © 2013 Alan Zimmerman <br />